Skip to content

 Cats Anonymous, Founders

-By working with a network of veterinarians across the region we’ve built a leading Trap Neuter Vaccinate and Release (TNVR) program, and together we’re successfully curbing the growth of feral cat populations across Northeastern Wisconsin.
-We actively recruit volunteers to become colony caretakers.
-They provide in-the-field support for colonies and monitor current populations in their areas.
+By working with outstanding veterinary professionals and other volunteers who want to make a real difference, we’ve built a successful and stable Trap Neuter Vaccinate and Release (TNVR) program.
+Together we’re curbing the growth of feral cat populations across Northeastern Wisconsin and helping reduce shelter intakes.
+We empower property owners and neighbors to become colony caretakers, who play a key role in engaging our program and monitoring current populations in their areas.

 Rabbit Hunt No. 1; New Franken, WI 2014; © 2021 Jason Houge, All Rights Reserved; Licensed to Cats Anonymous, Inc